luca-dga/-/README.md

 ### **Education**
+- **Grenoble Ecole de Management, France - Department of Law, Accounting and Finance**

+    **Master of Philosophy in Business Administration**, 09-2017 - 09/2019

 - **Loughborough University, United Kingdom - Department of Mathematical Sciences**

     **Master of Science in Mathematical Finance** (with Distinction), 09/2016 - 09/2017